-ABI believes good air quality is a benefit to all Iowans and makes lowa a more attractive place to live and do business.
-All Iowans contribute to and benefit from air quality and therefore general fund appropriations should be the primary source of air quality funding.
-ABI opposes excessive fees that unfairly discriminate against industry versus other users.
-ABI believes Iowa's air quality can best be protected by focusing the resources of DNR on significant air emission sources and demonstrated air-quality concerns.
-Ongoing evaluations and improvements are needed in DNR's air permitting programs to streamline the permitting process and reduce unnecessary costs to industry.
+ABI believes good air quality is a benefit to all lowans and makes Iowa a more attractive place to live and do business.
+All Iowans contribute to and benefit from air guality and therefore general fund appropriations should be the primary source of air quality funding, especially for those Air Quality Bureau (AQB) activities that do not directly relate to industry emissions.
+ABI opposes excessive fees that unfairly discriminate against industry versus other sources of emissions in the state.
+ABI believes Iowa's air quality can best be protected by focusing the resources of the DNR on significant air emission sources and demonstrated air-guality concerns.
+Ongoing scrutiny of non-mandatory activities and process improvements is needed in DNR's air permitting programs to streamline the permitting process and reduce unnecessary costs to industry.
 Special emphasis should be given to eliminate the need to revise permits due to changes in minor design parameters.
 Special emphasis should also be given to minimize dispersion modeling.